Debts Unsettled - Hollis Oliver - E-Book

 She’s taking six weeks off?

-Move on.
-I will not spend five and a half hours with that cyclone in my head.
+Move on, he thought, I will not spend five and a half hours with that cyclone in my head.

-The exit would take him back to Salem, near the Capitol building, to a restaurant he loved.
+The exit would take him back to Salem, near the Oregon State Capitol building, to a restaurant he loved.

-I have better relationships with restaurants than I do with most people in my life.
+I have better relationships with restaurants than I do with people.
+That thought stung.

 While taking the exit, he looked to his right, across an open field.
-The Willamette State Penitentiary loomed behind chain link and razor-wire fencing.
+The Santiam State Penitentiary loomed behind chain-links and razor-wire fencing.

 3